erickleaopm/marvel/README.md

-# narbel
+# marvel
-Narbel is a copy design of marvel.com
+A copy layout of Marvel website, for practical purpose of web design.